 - Get the right fit and make it last: A proper jammer should feel snug, so size down if you're unsure, as this reduces drag.
 Protect your investment by rinsing your suit in cold, fresh water after every swim and always air-drying it.

-What Are Competitive Jammers, Anyway?
+So, What Exactly Are Competitive Jammers?

 If you’ve ever watched a swim meet, you’ve seen jammers.
 These knee-length, form-fitting suits are the standard for male competitive swimmers, and for good reason.
 They're a world away from the baggy board shorts you might wear to the beach.
 Jammers are engineered specifically for performance, blending advanced fabric technology with a design that helps you cut through the water with minimal resistance.
 Think of them less as clothing and more as a piece of essential equipment, just like your favorite pair of swim goggles.
 They are built to support your goals in the water, whether you're training for your first triathlon or aiming for the podium.